cysun/AliceIdentityService2/README.md

 ## Current Limitations

-AIS only supports Authorization Code and Refresh Token grant types.
-Client Credentials will be added later.
+AIS only supports Authorization Code and Refresh Token grants and the `code` response type.
+Client Credentials will be added when necessary.

 All clients use `implicit` consent type, which means the consent screen is never shown and a user cannot pick and choose which requested scopes should be granted to a client.
 This is sufficent for now as AIS is mainly used for SSO.